TELUS-BBA/living-lab-visualize/README.md

 and how to call them.

 #### Average
-Average plots are intended to show the average values of each NanoPi in the passed dataframe over the entire time covered by the dataframe.
+Average plots are intended to show the average values of each NanoPi in the dataframe over the entire time covered by the dataframe.

 #### Hour of Day
 Hour of Day plots are intended to show any relationships the data has to what time of day it was collected.
 There are two types of Hour of Day plots: **individual** and **aggregate**.
-Individual plots plot the data for each NanoPi in the passed dataframe as a separate series so that you can compare the data collected by different NanoPis.
+Individual plots plot the data for each NanoPi in the dataframe as a separate series so that you can compare the data collected by different NanoPis.
 Aggregate plots plot the average of all the NanoPis in the passed dataframe, so that you can aggregate data from multiple NanoPis into a single series.